thalient-ai/zotero-scripts/README.md

 If you clone or fork the repository, you can add the scripts (.js) to your Zotero library by going to `File` -> `Add Attachment` -> `Add Link to File...`.
 This will add the script to your library, but pull it from your local GitHub directory.

-Here are the short descriptions for all of the scripts, sorted alphabetically by script name:

 ## Short Descriptions

 #### Attachment Backup (`attachment_backup.js`)